Exabyte-io/documentation/docs/trash/generate-ssh-keys.md

 #### Step Three - generate a new key

-If you don't have an existing SSH key that you wish to use, generate one as follows:
+If you don't have an existing SSH key that you wish to use, generate one as follows.

 - log in to your local computer as an administrator
-- In a command prompt, run:
+- In a command prompt, run.

     ```
     ssh-keygen -t rsa -C "your_email@example.com"